Be comfortable in your own skin.

 - May stutter, have shaky voice, mispronounce words or use wrong words

-- Tendency to isolate from people
+- Tendency to isolate from and avoid people and social situations

 - A feeling of wanting to hide, to be invisible